Mid-Coast Recovery Coalition

 Ira G. Mandel, MD, MPHExecutive Director Dr. Mandel completed his training as a family practitioner in 1982 and completed his Masters of Public Health training in 2001.
 He has more than 34 years of medical practice and medical leadership experience, ten of which were spent in midcoast Maine including Knox, Waldo and Lincoln counties and the many islands contiguous with those counties.

-Ned BachusBoard of Director Ned Bachus earned an MA degree in counseling (1974) and an MFA in writing (1988).
+Ned BachusBoard of Directors Ned Bachus earned an MA degree in counseling (1974) and an MFA in writing (1988).
 As an award-winning faculty member at Community College of Philadelphia, he counseled and taught deaf and hearing students from developmental to honors level, creating courses that linked content in psychology and English and that were taught collaboratively across academic disciplines.

 MCRC IN THE NEWS